Implementing LLaMA3 in 100 Lines of Pure Jax

 In this post, we'll implement llama3 from scratch using pure jax in just 100 lines of code.
 Why jax?
 Because I think it has good aesthetics.
 Also jax looks like a NumPy wrapper but it has some cool features like xla; a linear algebra accelerator, jit, vmap, pmap etc., which makes your training go brr brr.

-Jax is one of the first libraries which strongly focuses on the soul of pure functional programming which makes it more cool.1
+Jax is one of the first libraries which strongly focuses on the soul of pure functional programming which makes it more cool.

 • This post assumes familiarity with Python and basic understanding of transformer architectures.

-• This implementation is for educational purposes, which means it is not for any production stuff but it covers all components of the model.2
+• This implementation is for educational purposes, which means it is not for any production stuff but it covers all components of the model.

-• If you don't wanna read this amazing blog post then you can check out all the code at.3
+• If you don't wanna read this amazing blog post then you can check out all the code at this repository.

 LLaMA3